HenryXie1/How-To-Upload-K8S-Pods-Logs-Into-OCI-Object-Storage-via-Fluentd/README.md

   kubectl delete po -n devops <pod name>
   kubectl logs -n devops <new pod name>
   ```
-  * check OCI object storage console to see some logs are uploaded.
+  * In 30 -60 min, check OCI object storage console to see some logs are uploaded.
 Example is like
   ```
   iridizestage/ts=20181230-09/hostname=foolish-antelope-fluentd-es-dvhkn/accesslogs-0.gz
   ```
 ### Conclusion
-This note is to demonstrate how we can leverage fluentd and its s3 plugins to upload necessary logs into oci object storage.
+This note is to demonstrate how we can leverage fluentd and its s3 plugins to upload necessary logs (potential any logs) into oci object storage.
 Future actions are needed for production.
 * Push or Pull the updated images from OCIR of oracle OCI.
 So we can keep updating new docker images.Please refer [my another note](https://www.henryxieblogs.com/2018/10/how-to-pushpull-docker-images-into.html)
 * Update EFK stack to OCIR images instead of k8s.gcr.io .
 As fluentd works as daemonset, so every worker node will collect specific we are looking for (ie nginx access logs)
 * Put fluent.conf into the configmap of K8S, so it would be safe and easy to update